 The Jacobs School of Music Summer Jazz Workshop is an intensive week-long jazz experience for students ages 13 to 18 (entering 8th grade through summer after high school) performing on brass, woodwinds, voice, strings, and rhythm section instruments.
 All students will rehearse and perform in a combo and participate in classes in jazz theory and improvisation, jazz history and listening, voice or instrument master class, and more.
 Evening activities will include faculty concerts and student jam sessions.
 Student combos will perform on Friday evening.

 All experience levels are welcome!
-Participants will be asked to record and submit a placement audition.
+Participants will be asked to record and submit a placement recording.

 Faculty